rohan-deshpande/rd-fetch/README.md

 ## What this do?

-When trying to migrate across from ajax, I found the way fetch handled http response codes to be a bit confusing, especially for errors.
+When trying to migrate across from ajax, I found the way fetch handled HTTP response codes to be a bit confusing, especially for what would usually be considered errors.
 I found it doubly confusing trying to handle json response payloads for errors.
-So I made this wrapper.
+So I made this wrapper to make things a little more convenient.

+Currently this only really supports JSON, but there's no reason it couldn't support other data/content types as well.

 ## Installation